Polish court ruling amounts to almost total ban on abortion

 Many doctors in Poland, which already had some of the strictest abortion rules in Europe, exercise their legal right to refuse to terminate pregnancies on religious grounds.
 Some say they are pressured into doing so by their superiors.

-Maria Kurowska, an MP with United Poland, a party in the ruling coalition with Law and Justice said: “We are glad with what the Constitutional Tribunal ruled because one can not kill a child for being sick.
+Maria Kurowska, a lawmaker with United Poland, a party in the ruling coalition with Law and Justice said: “We are glad with what the Constitutional Tribunal ruled because one cannot kill a child for being sick.
 This is not a foetus, it is a child.”

-Reporting by Gosia Wojtunik, Kuba Stezycki, Anna Wlodarczak-Semczuk, Joanna Plucinska, Anna Koper and Alicja Ptak, Writing by Marcin Goclowski and Joanna Plucinska; Editing by Alexandra Hudson
+Reporting by Gosia Wojtunik, Kuba Stezycki, Anna Wlodarczak-Semczuk, Anna Koper; Writing by Marcin Goclowski, Joanna Plucinska and Justyna Pawlak; Editing by Alexandra Hudson, Sonya Hepinstall and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.